 Adjusting Cold Air Return Vents During the Fall Season

-Winter is coming and we wanted to simply remind you to properly regulate your vents before the cold takes over.
+Winter is coming and we wanted to simply remind you to properly regulate your vents before the cold takes over by adjusting your cold air returns in winter.
 Most homes across the U.S. have forced air systems and in newer homes there will be cold air return vents placed at both the ceiling and the floor of many rooms.
 Having two air return vents allows you to seasonally control which air is returning to the HVAC system.
 In older homes, this may not be an option.

 The theory is that in the Summer cooling season, you want to be circulating warmer air back through the HVAC system to be cooled.
 Since that warmer air is at the top of your room, you will want to make sure the highest air return is open and the lowest is closed.